Setting Expectations

 Are you wanting to work for a large corporation or a small company?

 Do you want to work for a large airline where you are just a number or do you want a more personal working relationship where there is a lesser number of pilots and you are closer to leadership?
-In one company, you might never fly with the same pilot twice, whereas in the other you can create great relationships in the cockpit and with the aircraft owners.
+In one company, you might never fly with the same pilot twice (i.e. Part 121), whereas in another you can create great relationships in the cockpit and with the aircraft owners (i.e. Part 135).

 ————————————